Ostracoda sp. (unidentified)

 • Active swimming at 100x magnification documented April 16, 2026

-• Rapid population decline across both introduction attempts
+• Rapid visible population decline across both introduction attempts

-• Absent from multiple day and night checks by May 3, 2026
+• Absent from multiple day and night checks by May 3, 2026, and recorded as Extirpated as of the May 21, 2026 outcome note

 Inferred:

-• Predation by Slough Crayfish and/or Daggerblade Grass Shrimp as primary cause of both population collapses, consistent with notes from
+• Predation by Slough Crayfish and/or Daggerblade Grass Shrimp as a likely contributor to the sharp visible decline after both introductions, consistent with notes from

-• Second introduction (with acclimation) improved short-term survival slightly over the direct first introduction, but did not prevent ultimate collapse
+• Second introduction (with acclimation) improved short-term survival slightly over the direct first introduction

 Unknown: